 Clause 8, New Vulnerabilities, provides new vulnerabilities that have not yet had corresponding programming language text developed.

-Annex A, Vulnerability Taxonomy and List, is a categorization of the vulnerabilities of this report in the form of a hierarchical outline and a list of the vulnerabilities arranged in alphabetic order by their three letter code.
+Annex A, Vulnerability Taxonomy and List, is a categorization of the vulnerabilities of this report in the form of a hierarchical outline and a list of the vulnerabilities arranged in alphabetic order by their three-letter code.

 Annex B, Language Specific Vulnerability Template, is a template for the writing of programming language specific annexes that explain how the vulnerabilities from clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language-specific terms.